ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-executable-support/build-a-graalvm-executable.md

 title: "Build a GraalVM executable"
 permalink: /learn/build-a-graalvm-executable/
 description: This guide walks you through the GraalVM native executable support in Ballerina, starting with compiling a Ballerina application to a native executable and packing the GraalVM executable in a container.
-keywords: ballerina, programming language, ballerina packages, language-guide, graalvm, native
+keywords: ballerina, programming language, ballerina packages, language-guide, graalvm, native, executable
 active: build-a-graalvm-executable
 intro: This guide walks you through the GraalVM native executable support in Ballerina, starting with compiling a Ballerina application to a native executable and packing the GraalVM executable in a container.
 ---